Smart-IoT-Systems/FaaS4IoT/deployer/README.md

 FaaS4IoT is available, pre-packaged with all its dependencies, as a Docker image.
 Provided you have Docker up and running, you can proceed as follows:
 1. Install FIWARE Orion and MongoDB (documentation available here) with the ports 1026 (Orion) and 27017 (Mongo) open.
-2. On the machine that will run FaaS4IoT, export an environment variable named urlORION whose value is the IP address of your Orion broker.
+2. On the machine that will run FaaS4IoT, export an environment variable named ORION whose value is the IP address of your Orion broker.
 ```console
 export urlORION=http://192.168.1.2
 ```